Shaam-K/NightFall/README.md

     * When you create a project in django, it automatically generates a template for your project, which includes a local server to develop in.
 To create a web application you need to create an app within django.
 After you can write the logic of the app in views.py.
 In my project I created a function that searches for a name in a html form.
 Then it gets the name of the city by the html form.
-I           used the GET method with form that allows me to send my city to views.py where I create a dictionary that sets parameters on what type of data should be rendered from the         API.
+I           used the POST method with form that allows me to send my city to views.py where I create a dictionary that sets parameters on what type of data should be rendered from the         API.
 The final data is then sent back to the html page.
 And hence displays the data.

     * local server link : http://127.0.0.1:8000/